laryferreira/Kaggle-IntrotoAI/README.md

 # Machine Learning

+Hello and welcome to my GitHub repository on Machine Learning!

+In this repository, you will find my work and projects related to machine learning.
+I have been exploring this field for a while and have created a variety of projects that showcase different concepts and techniques in machine learning.

+Some of the topics covered in this repository include:

 ## Machine Learning Introduction:

 A course on the fundamentals of machine-learning from @kaggle.
 Hands-on projects where I learned model validation concepts, how to calculate mean absolute error (MAE), how to compare different decision trees sizes and other important skills.